MANANOOK

 However, Flock or no Flock, the trail affords many interesting views, from the "seining" of herring near Pats Head, to dramatic mini-fiords all along the coast.
 The flow of lava to the water's edge is clearly visible in a number of areas.
 There are even more dramatic vistas as you climb higher near Southern Head where columns of volcanic basalt begin to form the entire western coast line.

 We entered from the road near Pats Head - the sign is clearly painted on the road surface of Route 776 !
 And what can I say, we started a bit late in the day - early evening - and had to cut the journey short to avoid darkness.
 Next summer, we plan to enter from the either the Southern Head or Southern Head Beach entrances - both are clearly marked as you travel further south on Route 776.
-Oh yeah, and as both newbies and "aways", we were utterly unaware of the tides - and the Sheep were swimming!

 SOURCES OF ADDITIONAL INFORMATION

-Heritage Trails and Paths Newsletter http://www.grandmanannb.com/trails11.htm
+Heritage Trails and Paths Newsletter Archive http://www.grandmanannb.com/hiking.html

 Grand Manan Hikers on Facebook http://www.facebook.com/group.php